sueszli/noodle-retrieval/docs/report.md

 Note: Only the first answer was evaluated.

 <br><br>

 # Bonus Points

+Managing

-Pull request for reproducibility: https://github.com/tuwien-information-retrieval/air-24-template-public/pull/1/commits
+Merged pull request for reproducibility: https://github.com/tuwien-information-retrieval/air-24-template-public/pull/1/commits

 -   The AllenNLP library is unmaintained, has many deprecated dependencies that are not compatible with the latest versions of other libraries and relies on python@3.6< which has critical security vulnerabilities and can't be installed on arm64 architectures.
 We provide 2 containerized solutions to this problem.
 -   Little hack that chunks data and allows us to push multiple gigabytes of data to github without having to pay for LFS cloud storage: https://github.com/sueszli/github-lfs-bypass/blob/main/upload.sh